/7 min read

 Octal in Programming Languages

-Most languages support octal literals, though the syntax varies:
+Many programming languages support octal literals, but the syntax differs:

 JavaScript